Sambir

 Excludes

-• Vehicles drop pick-up at international and domestic airports.
+• Privet vehicles drop pick-up at international and domestic airports to your hotel at kathmandu.

-• A highly experienced government license holder, guide, and porter with all his food, accommodation, salary, insurance, transportation, and flight tickets.
+• A highly experienced government license holder, guide, with all his food, accommodation, salary, insurance, transportation, and flight tickets.

 • Three meals a day (Breakfast, Lunch, and Dinner) during the trek.